awsomesawce/scripts-pwsh/README.md

 - [Powershell snippets](D:/Carl/OneDrive/snippets/pwsh/powershell_snippets.txt): location for all snippet related things that are not necessarily important enough to be version-controlled.
-- [TODO.txt](./TODO.txt): todo items relative to powershell programming.
+- [TODO.md](./TODO.md): todo items relative to powershell programming.
+- `.\Scripts\create-psconfigarchive.ps1`: Contains a function that uses the `Compress-Archive` cmdlet to create a zip file containing the contents of the `.\config` dir.
+There are no args needed, and it automatically dates the new file.

 ## List of Directories to copy new config scripts to